 "There must be severe consequences for adults that have violated testing integrity protocols in schools," the district said in a statement. "...
 (T)here is no room in schools for any adult involved in cheating."

 Neither McCreery, who resigned Wednesday, nor O'Rourke, who left the district last school year, could be reached for comment.

 State officials had been investigating claims that McCreery erased and changed student answers on standardized tests, known as the PSSAs, while leading Communications Technology High School in 2009-10.
 She also allegedly created an answer key and manipulated student data.

 Accusations against O'Rourke, now ex-principal of Locke Elementary School, included changing answers as well as giving answers to students, directing others to review secure testing documents and storing exam materials in an unsecure location.

 The allegations stem from a nearly two-year probe by the state Education Department into scores on the 2009-11 Pennsylvania System of School Assessment exams.
-A routine forensic report on the tests—which are given to students statewide in grades 3-8 and 11—had revealed statistical anomalies and high percentages of wrong-to-right erasure marks.

 So far, officials have found evidence of tampering in at least 15 districts or charter schools, resulting in more than 140 misconduct complaints filed with the state's Professional Standards and Practices Commission.
 Philadelphia is the only district still under investigation.